ofri/Open-Knesset/README.rst

 We use south to manage database migration.
 The work process looks something like:

 - add the field you want to model sample_model in app sample_app
-- bin/django schemamigration sample_app --auto # this generates a new migration under src/knesset/sample_app/migrations.
+- ``python manage.py schemamigration sample_app --auto`` this generates a new migration under `src/knesset/sample_app/migrations`.
 You should review it to make sure it does what you expect.
-- bin/django syncdb --migrate # run the migration.
+- ``python manage.py --migrate`` To run un the migration (make the changes on the db).
 - don't forget to git add/commit the migration file.

 Updating the translation strings